top of page

 How to Care for Mild Rashes at Home

-For non-urgent or mild rashes:
+For mild, non-urgent rashes:

-• Bathe with gentle, fragrance-free cleansers
+• Use gentle, fragrance-free cleansers

 • Avoid hot baths and perfumed products

 Need Clarity?
-We’re Here to Help.
+We’re Here to Help

-📍Find us at: 592G Balestier Road, Singapore 329902
+📍 592G Balestier Road, Singapore 329902

 Worried about your child’s rash?